 I would recommend Harajuku for young travellers or for any families travelling with their teenage kids.
 Harajuku is also home to the Harajuku crazy pancakes, one of the best things I've eaten in my life.
 Harajuku has a lot of cheap fashion available for all budgets, as well as boutiques for those in search for a cool brand.

-Akihabara - Best area for electronics lovers
+Where to Stay in Tokyo?
+Best area for electronics lovers is...
+Akihabara

 I've already stated that you either love or hate Akihabara.
-I still maintain that opinion because when I visited this neighborhood, I found things I loved (like shopping and eating epic food) and things I hated (grown men seeking attention from rather young looking girls).
+I still maintain that opinion because when I visited this neighbourhood, I found things I loved (like shopping and eating epic food) and things I hated (grown men seeking attention from rather young looking girls).

 Why stay in Akihabara?